Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Appendix

 In this ablation study, we compare REPA against a variant that enforces consistency directly in the DINOv2 feature-space, without involving the diffusion model representations.
 More specifically, instead of using the representation alignment loss in line~8 of Algorithm~\ref{alg:latent_dps_repa}, we replace it with the following update step:

+Note that in this case we can only use $f_{\text{DINOv}2}(y)$ as the proxy term.
 While both objectives influence the sampling trajectory, the feature-only variant derives its guidance from the DINOv2 features of the decoded image.
 In contrast, REPA aligns the diffusion model’s internal representations with DINOv2 features directly at each timestep.
 As shown in Table~\ref{tab:feature_vs_repa}, the direct feature-space alignment yields consistently lower perceptual quality than the proposed representation-based formulation. for both experiments we have chosen the best hyperparameters using a small grid search as in \ref{sec:latent_dps} to ensure fairness in comparison.
-Figure~\ref{fig:feature_vs_repa_qual} further illustrates this difference: REPA reconstructions are sharper and more faithful to the ground truth for both super-resolution and Gaussian deblurring.
-These results demonstrate that aligning the diffusion model’s internal representations provides a stronger and more semantically guided inductive bias than feature-space matching alone.